davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ![MQTT Command Topic Publish](esh_mqtt-mqttpublishsubscribe2.png "MQTT Command Topic Publish")

 MQTT doesn't restrict you on what to publish as topic values and it is not part of the standard how to express a boolean or enumeration value.
-Some vendors use xml, some use json structured data and some just send plain strings like "1" or "ON".
+Some vendors use xml, some use json structured data and some just send plain strings like *1* or *ON*.

 The MQTT binding considered that from the beginning and offered to apply a transformation for received (and published) messages.